Vaals of Steel

 - Reroll the item entirely into a random rare of the same base type.
 This rare has a high chance of having a high number of linked sockets, but has random affixes (and is therefore usually bad).

-- Replace the Implicit modifier (if the item has one) or add a new Implicit modifier.
-These new Implicits are unique to Corruption, and vary by item type.
+- Replace the Implicit modifier (if the item has one) or add a new Implicit modifier (if it doesn't) from a special Vaal implicit pool.
+These Implicits are unique to Corruption, and vary by item type.
 For example, a melee weapon's implicit might be replaced by a boost to Attack Speed or by an effect granting the Resolute Technique Keystone Passive.

 - Change one or more of the sockets on the item into white sockets, which fit any gem.